 Values & Principles

-The foundational values that guide the Tractatus Framework's development, governance, and community.
+The foundational values that guide the Tractatus Framework's development, governance, and architectural decisions.

 Core Values